nsidc/nsidc.github.io/posts/pre-commit-and-ruff/index.md

 This gif and image show an example of these tools being used:
 ![](precommit_ruff.gif)

+`Ruff` is so fast that if you don't watch closesly you might miss it!

 ![](pre-commit.png)

 We have been very happy so far with using these tools at NSIDC.